Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • “My Documents” service centers

-• Online via rs.gov.ge (for Georgian citizens only)
+• Online via rs.gov.ge (for Georgian citizens)

-Required documents
+Required documents:

-• Notarized sale contract
+• Notarized sale-purchase agreement

 • Registration application

-• Receipt for state duty payment
+• Receipt of state duty payment

-Registration timelines
+Registration timelines:

 • Standard: 5 working days